 - Ignoring backup quality.
 A team with a high-end backup loses far less line value than one with an undrafted free agent.

 - Betting the moved line too late.
 By Sunday at noon, every public injury impact is priced in.
-The edge was Wednesday-Friday.
+The edge was Wednesday-Friday, and the proof shows up in closing line value.

 - Forgetting positional clusters.
 Multiple offensive line injuries compound.
 Two CB injuries plus a top-tier opposing WR is a perfect storm.